Indonesia warns multinationals not to be greedy over resources

 The issue will be a key challenge for the next finance minister.
 Yudhoyono this month appointed his chief economic minister, Hatta Rajasa, as interim finance minister.
 He did not say when Rajasa would be replaced or who would become the country’s fourth finance minister in four years.

-The president said he hoped for a resolution to the year-old bid by DBS Group Holdings Ltd (DBSM.SI) for PT Bank Danamon (BDMN.JK) in the “very short term”.
+The president said he hoped for a resolution to the year-old bid by DBS Group Holdings Ltd for PT Bank Danamon in the “very short term”.

 The deal has been stuck though, with Bank Indonesia capping ownership stakes in local banks and politicians calling for greater access for Indonesian banks in Singapore in return.